nicoxmcd/Cloud/Paths/CloudPracticioner/Support.md

 **AWS Pricing Calculator**
 - Located at calculator.aws
 - Replaced the AWS total cost of ownership calculator
-- Takes estimated resource usage you input from current infrastructure and providkes estimated costs for running your workloads on AWS clouds
+- Takes estimated resource usage you input from current infrastructure and provides estimated costs for running your workloads on AWS clouds
 - Create a cost benefit analysis for potentially moving infrastructure onto AWS cloud

-### Consolidated billing
+### Consolidated Billing
 **Multiple AWS Accounts**
 Maybe the dev team wants to split up their production and testing environments, or the marketing team wants a specific marketing website, or if the organization wants to set up different projects, then solidating would keep all the billing transparent.